Girls to Buy

 Girls to Buy (Dziewczyny z Dubaju; lit.
 'Girls from Dubai') is a 2021 Polish erotic drama film about the life of Dubai escort girls.
 It stars Paulina Gałązka, Olga Kalicka, Katarzyna Sawczuk, Giulio Berruti, Katarzyna Figura, Jan Englert, Beata Ścibak-Englert, Anna Karczmarczyk and Kuba Jugo.

 Girls to Buy is a story about Polish celebrities who went to Dubai for the purposes of sex work.
-The book Girls from Dubai (Dziewczyny z Dubaju) written by Piotr Krysiak in 2018, on the basis of which Doda, a singer turned producer, decided to make a film.
+The book Girls from Dubai (Dziewczyny z Dubaju) was written by Piotr Krysiak in 2018, on the basis of which Doda, a singer turned producer, decided to make a film.
 Maria Sadowska took on as director.

 Plot

 A young ambitious girl is dreaming of a better life.
 When the opportunity arises, she dives in without hesitation, becoming an exclusive high-end escort in the Middle East.
 Soon at the invitation of Arab sheiks, she begins to recruit Polish girls, celebrities, actresses and models.
 However, this inaccessible, luxurious world will soon show its dark side.
 Based on true stories, Girls to Buy exposes the hypocrisy of the Polish show business and uncovers the truth behind the "Dubai scandal".